dnsimple/dnsimple-support/content/articles/dnssec.md

 DNSimple rotates key signing keys and zone signing keys every 90 days.
 Auto-rotation is mandatory.
 You can't disable it.

 - If your domain is registered with us and uses our authoritative name servers: we handle rotation of keys automatically.
-- If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you'll receive an email notification with the new DS record whenever key rotation starts, **and you'll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days**.
+- If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you'll receive an email notification with the new DS record whenever key rotation starts. **You'll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days**.

 <warning>
 #### Failure to update the DS record at your registrar will result in downtime